JTSDK/jtsdk-build-scripts-git/docs/wsjtx-git-build.md

 ![Build-Start](images/wsjtx-git.2.png)

 ## Step-4 Build a Tag or Branch
-In this example, we'll build a tagged release.
+Now we'll build a tagged release.
 The same could be done with a branch, it's up to the user which they choose to build.

 ```
 Open Git-Bash or Got-CMD
-In this example, I'm using Git-Bash.
+For this esample, I am  using Git-Bash.

 List the tags, then Checkout WSJT-X 1.9.1

 cd /c/JTSDK/tmp/wsjtx-git-sf
 git tag -l